Nicholas Kristof: Anthrax attacks columns

 On October 12, 2001, Times reporter Judith Miller became one of several victims of alleged anthrax attacks.
 The book Germs: Biological Weapons and America's Secret War, which Miller had co-written with two other Times staffers, had been published ten days earlier on October 2.
 It became a top New York Times bestseller a few weeks later.
 Its cover art depicted a white envelope like those used in the anthrax incidents.
 The text, written before the September 11 attacks, made reference to jihadist terrorists.

 In 2002, Kristof wrote a series of columns indirectly suggesting that Steven Hatfill, a former U.S. Army germ-warfare researcher named as a "person of interest" by the FBI might be a "likely culprit" in the anthrax attacks.
 Hatfill was never charged with any crime.
 In July 2004, Hatfill sued the Times and Kristof for libel, claiming defamation and intentional infliction of emotional distress.
-Subsequently, Hatfill voluntarily dismissed Kristof as a defendant in the case when it became clear that the U.S. District Court in Alexandria, Va., lacked personal jurisdiction over Kristof.
-The suit continued against the Times itself, but was dismissed in 2004 on the basis that allegations within Kristof's articles did not constitute defamation, albeit they appeared untrue.
+Subsequently, Hatfill voluntarily dismissed Kristof as a defendant in the case when it became clear that the U.S. District Court in Alexandria, Virginia, lacked personal jurisdiction over Kristof.
+The suit continued against the Times itself but was dismissed in 2004 on the basis that allegations within Kristof's articles did not constitute defamation though they appeared untrue.

 The appeals court reversed the lower court ruling in 2005, reinstating Hatfill's suit against the Times.
-Then in January 2007, presiding judge Claude M. Hilton again dismissed the suit, ruling that Kristof's anthrax articles were "cautiously worded" and asserted that the scientist may perhaps be innocent.
+In January 2007, Presiding Judge Claude M. Hilton again dismissed the suit and ruled that Kristof's anthrax articles were "cautiously worded" and asserted that the scientist may perhaps be innocent.
 Judge Hilton wrote that Kristof "made efforts to avoid implicating his guilt" and that "Mr. Kristof reminded readers to assume plaintiff's innocence."
-Kristof praised dismissal of the suit, commenting that he was "really pleased that the judge recognized the importance of this kind of reporting" and that it was "terrific to have a judgment that protects journalism at a time when the press has had a fair number of rulings against it."
-After the case was dismissed in 2007, the dismissal was upheld by the appeals court.
-In 2008, the case was appealed to the U.S. Supreme Court which refused to grant certiorari in the case, effectively leaving the appeals court decision in place.
-The basis for the dismissal was that Hatfill was a "public figure" and he had not proved malice on the part of the Times.
+Kristof praised the dismissal of the suit, commenting that he was "really pleased that the judge recognized the importance of this kind of reporting" and that it was "terrific to have a judgment that protects journalism at a time when the press has had a fair number of rulings against it".
+After the case was dismissed in 2007, the dismissal was upheld by the Appeals Court.
+In 2008, the case was appealed to the U.S. Supreme Court, which refused to grant certiorari in the case and effectively left the Appeals Court decision in place.
+The basis for the dismissal was that Hatfill was a "public figure" and had not proved malice on the part of the Times.